-DASIS 0

-PARENT HANDBOOK 0

-ABOUT OASIS
+About OASIS 2

-Our Mission
+Our Mission Our Task 2

-Our Task
+Our Task 2

-Our Philosophy 2
+Our Philosophy Notice of Non-Discrimination 2

 Notice of Non-Discrimination 2

-Staff Listing
+Staff Listing 2

-Contact US 2

-Office Hours: 2

-INTRODUCTION
+INTRODUCTION 3

-Transitioning to Postsecondary Education

-Frequently Asked Questions
+TRANSITIONING TO POSTSECONDARY EDUCATION

+FREQUENTLY ASKED QUESTIONS 4

-What is the difference between entitled to education and right to equal access to education?
+What the difference is between entitled to education and right to equal access to education: 4

 Can a postsecondary school deny my daughter or son admission because of a disability?
+4

 What is meant by reasonable accommodations?

 Who will manage my son or daughter's educational services?
+4

 What is the process for receiving accommodations?
+5

 How has my role as a parent changed?
+6

 What do you mean you cannot disclose any information to me about my son or daughter's services?

-Note from OASIS 6
+6

+NOTE FROM OASIS